deep-generative-models-AIM5036/deep-generative-models-AIM5036.github.io/_posts/2022-11-09-GAN_Tutorial.md

 The goal of the discriminator is to estimate this ratio.
 This is shown in the following figure
 <p align="center">
   <img src="/GAN_Tutorial_img/dis_vs_gen.png" width="600" height="400"/><br>
-  <b> Discriminator shows in dotted blue line.
+  <b> Discriminator shown in dashed blue line.
 The goal of the discriminator is to estimate the ratio between two distribution - Source: [1] </b>
 </p>

-In order for the generator to align the p<sub>model</sub> distribution with the p<sub>data</sub>, the generator value should move towards the direction that increases the value of `D(G(z))`.
+In order for the generator to align the p<sub>model</sub> distribution with the p<sub>data</sub>, the generator distribution should move towards the direction that increases the value of `D(G(z))`.
 This also shows that the discriminator and generator are in a cooperative rather than adversarial setting, as the discriminator finds the ratio between the distributions, and then guides the generator to climb up this ratio.

 ## Non-Saturating Game

 At the beginning of the training, the discriminator gets confident about the fake images quite quickly, which causes a vanishing gradient problem for the generator.
 A vanishing gradient means that there will be no update for the generator, even for the bad samples.
 To fix this problem, we can change the equation for the generator from `log(1-D(G(z)))` to `-log(G(z))`.
 Considering a sigmoid function at the end of the discriminator network, we can see that the gradient is equal to zero at the beginning of the training.
 Modifying the sign reverse this phenomenon and brings the vanishing gradient problem for the real data.
-However, this is okay for real images, as this gradient is not used for updating the generator.This is show below
+However, this is okay for real data, as this gradient is not used to update the generator.
+This is show below
 <p align="center">
   <img src="/GAN_Tutorial_img/non_saturating.png" /> <br>
-    <b> Solution to vanishing gradient - Source: [2] </b>
+    <b> The left figure shows the output of the sigmoid function and its gradient.
+The final layer of the discriminator is sigmoid function.
+The middle figure shows the default settings and the gradient under this default setting.
+Finally, the right most figure shows the solution to Solution to the vanishing gradient - Source: [2] </b>

 </p>